 Cats have a reputation for being finicky, but some of them are willing to try anything.
 Cantaloupe, tomato sauce, and scrambled eggs are just a few feline favorites.
 It’s fun to give your cat a taste of what you’re eating, especially when he seems interested in it, but certain foods or ingredients can be toxic and even deadly.
-Here’s what to avoid when sharing a plate with your cat.
+The holidays are coming and there will be parties and treats and things that may not normally be out on the counter so it’s a good time to brush up on the basics and remember what foods can be toxic to or kill your cat.

 Anything containing chocolate or caffeine: Chocolate, coffee, or any caffeinated food or drink contain substances called methylxanthines that cause vomiting, diarrhea, abnormal heart rhythms, and seizures in cats if enough is ingested.
 Don’t share chocolate desserts or candy with your cat, and don’t let him sip out of your coffee cup.
 It might look cute until you have to pay the veterinary bill.